Central Problems of an Economy

-An economic problem generally means the problem of making choices which occurs because of the scarcity of resources.
-The economic problem arises because people have unlimited desires but the means to satisfy that desire is limited.
-Therefore, satisfying all human needs are difficult with limited means.
+An economic problem generally means the problem of making choices that occurs because of the scarcity of resources.
+It arises because people have unlimited desires but the means to satisfy that desire is limited.
+Therefore, satisfying all human needs is difficult with limited means.

 Causes of Economic Problem

 - Scarcity of resources: Resources like labour, land, and capital are insufficient as compared to the demand.
 Therefore, the economy cannot provide everything that people want.

-- Unlimited Human Wants- Human beings demands and wants are unlimited and never ends, which means they will never be satisfied.
-If a person one wants is satisfied, they will start tempting some new desires.
+- Unlimited Human Wants: Human beings’ demands and wants are unlimited which means they will never be satisfied.
+If a person’s one want is satisfied, they will start having new desires.
 People’s wants are unlimited and keep multiplying, therefore, cannot be satisfied because of limited resources.

-- Alternative Uses- Resources being scarce they are put into different uses.
-So, to make a choice among resources are essential.
+- Alternative Uses: Resources being scarce, the same resources are used for different purposes. and it is therefore essential to make a choice among resources.
 For instance, petrol is used in vehicles and is also used for generators, running machines, etc. Therefore, the economy should now make a choice within the alternative uses.

 (A) What to produce?